Protect your Android against malware and other threats with Avast One

 Logic bombs are sneaky and can cause serious damage.
 But if you take the necessary steps, you can easily evade them along with other malware threats.
 Employ these prevention strategies to keep you and your devices safe:

 Removing malware from your computer is no fun.
 With quality antivirus software, you won’t need to worry about malware infections.
 Reliable anti-malware software will stop malware before it infects your device — while constantly updating to adapt to the latest threats.
 It’s the most proactive step you can take to ensure a safer online experience.

 Just like buying a car or making any other big decision, use your best judgment when downloading antivirus software or documents online.
 Be wary of pirated software or disreputable freeware, or software that governments do not trust.
 Use only the best antivirus programs from the most trusted security companies.

 Hackers intent on causing harm are experts at exploiting vulnerabilities.
 Stay away from suspicious links or email attachments.
 Learn to perform website safety checks.
 If something seems odd to you, it probably is.

 Logic bombs, ransomware, spyware — there’s a whole arsenal of malware out there.
 And these threats constantly exploit new vulnerabilities on operating systems.
 Thankfully, developers update their software to combat these threats.
 It’s essential that you regularly update your OS to take advantage of these upgrades.
 That’s one of the simplest ways to keep your device safe.

-Avast Free Antivirus’s built-in Behavior Shield feature will watch your apps with laser focus for any signs of suspicious activity.
+Avast One’s built-in Behavior Shield feature will watch your apps with laser focus for any signs of suspicious activity.
 And the Cyber Capture feature will automatically send suspicious files for analysis, and help all Avast users if it’s a threat.
 Plus, it’s totally free!
 Defuse logic bombs and other threats before they explode with world-class cybersecurity from Avast.